-- All participants have been muted. - Please type your questions in the "Question" section of the dashboard we will take questions at the conclusion of this presentation. - Please note that copies of today's presentation will be available for download shortly. - This webinar (and all other past PJR webinars) will also be available for re-viewing on our website under "Previously Recorded Webinars."
+- All participants have been muted. - Please type your questions in the "Question" section of the dashboard we will take questions at the conclusion of this presentation.

 Overview of Topics

 - Background

 - ISO 9001:2008 related requirements

 - ISO 9001:2015 related requirements

 - What is a process?

 - What is not a process?

 - Strategies for meeting the requirement with minimal changes to your existing documentation